calin-p/datasciencecoursera/Data_Cleaning/ReadMe.md

-ReadMe.md
+##Read Me

-This script (labeled "run_analysis.R") calculates the average values for all the values (train and test) that contains mean and standard deviation values of the measurements from accelerometers and gyroscopes used in the Human Activity Recognition experiment ran at Universitat Politècnica de Catalunya and Università degli Studi di Genova.
+This script (labeled "run_analysis.R") calculates the average values for all the values (train and test) that contains mean and standard deviation values of the measurements from accelerometers and gyroscopes used in the Human Activity Recognition experiment ran at Universitat Politècnica de Catalunya and Università degli Studi di Genova [1].

+The script does not change any measurements units or normalization factors from the initial data set.

 ###Data set structure
 The used dataset has the following structure: